Astra-Appalachia/astra-appalachia.github.io/_pages/references.md

 ## Ad Archium
 *Ad Archium* (IE: 'To the Archive' in M3.English) is a free reference retrevial tool, made by the community, for the community.
 Their goal is simple: allow players to quickly and accurately cross-check references during gameplay.
 You can access it online (both on desktop as well as on mobile) via [adarchium.github.io](https://adarchium.github.io/)

+---

+## Zone Mortalis Related Content

+Featured in [White Dwarf 477](https://www.warhammer-community.com/2022/06/08/white-dwarf-477-preview-the-world-eaters-kill-maim-and-burn-with-brutal-new-rules/) released in June of 2022, *Warhammer: The Horus Heresy* contains a game mode specially made for the tight-quarters combat of Void Hulks and Urban Alleyways/Tunnels: Zone Mortalis.
+This issue is no longer available for order, though some FLGS still have it in stock.

+As such, you can locate a full digital copy of the Article for personal-use only [here](https://drive.google.com/file/d/1WQDUWdgltW9QsNQEVFkxYnxluOtCZ7vw/view?usp=share_link).

+---

 ## Approved Publications for All Events

 For games using the ***Warhammer: The Horus Heresy (Second Edition)*** rulesets, the following publications have been preapproved: